Comfy Arch Linux

 Wherein the rolling, self‑assembled Arch is contrasted with staged updates and GUI tooling in Manjaro, and with CachyOS’s CPU‑tuned kernels and performance defaults, while update disruptions are noted.

-Arch’s value proposition: a fast, rolling, minimal base that we assemble ourselves, with first-class docs and the vast AUR for “anything you can think of,” trading convenience for control and freshness.
-The upside is cool new stuff arrives sooner, but the price is things we rely on might break.
+Arch’s value proposition: a fast, rolling, minimal base linux distro that we assemble ourselves, with first-class docs and the vast AUR for “anything you can think of,” trading convenience for control and freshness.
+The upside is cool new stuff arrives fast, but the price is things we rely on might break.

 - Morning: Update in one command, read a brief news summary, handle a minor config tweak; enjoy the latest kernel and drivers for new hardware without waiting.